 Pauli's exclusion principle

 Pauli’s exclusion principle says that each orbital can occupy a maximum of 2 electrons and both the electrons have opposite spins.
 This principle explains the structure of the electron shells.
 It explains the formation of chemical bonds between two elements.

 Hund’s rule says that each orbital of the subshell must be filled with one electron first.
 Once all the orbitals of each subshell have one electron, only then the pairing of the electron should take place in any orbital.
 This is because electrons have a negative charge and they have the ability to go to the empty shells first to avoid repulsion.
 Once all the shells have electrons, the electrons start to pair up.
 Contrary to Pauli's exclusion principle, it also states that the electrons in an orbital have the same type of spin.

 This means that as there are 2 orbitals for n = 2, from the remaining 4 electrons (after filling 1s orbital) must fill in this manner, 1 electron goes in 2s, the next electron goes in 2p then the 5th electron goes to the 2s to form pair and the last electron in 2p.

 Similarly, for Fluorine with atomic number 9, the total number of electrons will also be 9.
 Its electron configuration will be like this:

-Note: To decide which orbital will be filled first as per energy level, (n+l) rule can be used.
-Lower (n+l) value shows that the orbital has lower orbital energy, and it will be filled first.
+Note: To decide which orbital will be filled first as per energy level, the (n+l) rule can be used.
+The lower (n+l) value shows that the orbital has lower orbital energy, and it will be filled first.